Person holding a detailed, abstract blue artwork, surrounded by art studio elements.

 Andrew Harper, The Mercury

 My paintings explore the shifting weather, colour and contours that shape how a landscape is felt and remembered, rather than seen.
-Swathes of shifting, emotive colour are layered with thousands of tiny lines arranged in meandering, parallel chains - a cartographic gesture adapted from my great-grandfather’s hand-drawn maps and reinterpreted into my own language of energy and terrain.
+They are not literal depictions, but emotional terrains — places shaped by atmosphere, memory and sensation.

 “It’s like a cartographer and an impressionist had a love-child…”